karijkangas/dja/README.md

 ```
 ./favicon/generate.sh
-# NOTE: generated favicon files have dependency to DJANGO_STATIC_URL.
+# NOTE: generated favicon has a dependency to DJANGO_STATIC_URL.
 ```

 Test favicon: